mareuter/cookiecutter-pypackage/README.rst

 cookiecutter-pypackage
 ======================

 Cookiecutter template for a Python package.
-See https://github.com/audreyr/cookiecutter.
+See https://github.com/mareuter/cookiecutter.

-* Free software: BSD license
+* Free software: MIT license
+* Uses a tests directory
+* Separate requirements files
 * Pytest_ runner: Supports `unittest`, `pytest`, `nose` style tests and more
-* Travis-CI_: Ready for Travis Continuous integration testing
+* Travis-CI_: Ready for Travis Continuous integration testing and version deployment
-* Tox_ testing: Setup to easily test for python 2.6, 2.7, 3.3 and PyPy_
+* Tox_ testing: Setup to easily test for python 2.7, 3.5 and PyPy_
-* Sphinx_ docs: Documentation raedy for generation with, for example, ReadTheDocs_
+* Sphinx_ docs: Documentation ready for generation with, for example, ReadTheDocs_
 * Wheel_ support: Use the newest python package distribution standard from the get go

 Usage